underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 The answer is to consider what should happen in the case of a single element sequence like `Seq(2)`.
 What should we multiply `2` by to get `2`?
 Clearly it is `1`, so that is the correct value to use as the zero.

 From a slightly more mathematical perspective, `1` is the identity for multiplication.
 That is `x * 1 = x`.
 So another way to solve the problem is to find the identity for the operation you're using.

+Finally note that the zero element is the result when we have an empty sequence.
+Sometimes it is easier to come up with a good answer for the empty sequence than to use the other methods above.
 </div>

 #### Minimum